 Roast Sweet Potatoes as per recipe.
 In a frying pan, heat a tablespoon of vegetable oil to nearly smoking.
 Add in 4 tablespoons of black beans per person and shape into a ‘burger’.
 Turn the heat down and let the black beans cook through.
 Flip once.
 Don’t worry if they get a bit dry – just don’t burn them.
 Cover with guacamole, sour cream & fresh tomato salsa.

 Re-heat beans in the microwave.
-In a small fry pan, put in 1 teaspoon of vegetable oil.
-Heat to medium-high.
-Add a corn tortilla and fry until crispy (about two minutes each side).
+Fry a corn tortilla in vegetable oil until crispy (about two minutes each side).
 Top with black beans, guacamole, sour cream & fresh tomato salsa.